MeanderingProgrammer/advent-of-code/README.md

 Sometime after 2022 I decided to go back and optimize every solution with the goal of having no single solution take more than 1 second to run.
 Sometimes this involves algorithm improvements, other times I decided to re-write solutions from `Python` into something like `Rust` or `Go`.
-Currently the slowest solution takes just under 750 ms, so mission accomplished.
+Currently the slowest solution takes just over 550 ms, so mission accomplished.

 # Input Data